John-Abbott-College/4A8-Notes/33_CICD_Workflow_Setup_Installer.md

 As we saw, we must provide a certificate for our installer for users to be able to use it to install our application.

 In the copy of the solution on the lab computers, we used a dev certificate to sign our installer.
-A .pfx file being added to the WAPP project.
+A .pfx file was added to the WAP project.
 This file is used to sign the certificate when generating the installer.
 It contains two keys for the certificate: a private and a public one.
 It is important to keep the private key secret, so others do not use it to sign other (possibly malicious) software with it.
 We don't want our users that have trusted our certificate to be misled.

 > The `.pfx` file in the installer project did not make it onto the GitHub repo.
 Why do you think that is?
 What prevented it from being committed?